ACH - automated clearing house

 C-SREP - Capital Supervisory Review and Evaluation Process

 DB - defined benefit

 DECL Taskforce - The UK Taskforce on Disclosures about Expected Credit Losses

-Deputy Governor - we currently have four Deputy Governors each assigned functional responsibility for the following aspect of the our work: Monetary Policy, Financial Stability, Markets & Banking and Prudential Regulation.
+Deputy Governor - We currently have four Deputy Governors each assigned functional responsibility for the following aspect of our work: Monetary Policy, Financial Stability, Markets & Banking and Prudential Regulation.

 DMO - Debt Management Office

 DP - Discussion Paper - A paper which sets out our views and analysis in relation to a particular topic.

 DTA - deferred tax asset